hng/BiomolecularStructures.jl/docs/index.md

 # BiomolecularStructures Documentation

-The project consists of several modules which can be used like this:
+The BiomolecularStructures package provides several Bioinformatics-related modules which can be used like this:

 ```julia
 using BiomolecularStructures.<ModuleName>